gritzko/ron/README.md

   Once you subscribe to an object, you receive the state and all the future updates, till you unsubscribe.
 * RON is information-centric.
 Consider git: once you clone a repo, your copy is as good as the original one.
 Same with RON.
+* RON is a hypermedia format, as data pieces can reference each other globally (imagine a RON-based real-time World-Wide-Web-of-Data).
+ Although, both replica ids and data routing must work at global scale then (federated, etc).
 * RON is not optimized for human consumption.
 It is a machine-to-machine language mostly.
 "Human" APIs are produced by mappers (see below).
 * RON employs compression for its metadata.
 The RON UUID syntax is specifically fine-tuned for easy compression.
 Consider the above frame uncompressed:
 ```